strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 By default, any content you create is saved as a draft.
 Let's publish our categories and restaurant.

-First, navigate to [Collection types > Categories](http://localhost:1337/admin/plugins/content-manager/collectionType/application::category.category).
+First, navigate to [Content Manager > Collection types > Category](http://localhost:1337/admin/plugins/content-manager/collectionType/application::category.category).
 From there:

 1. Click the "Brunch" entry.
 2. On the next screen, click **Publish**.
-3. In the _Please confirm_ window, click **Yes, publish**.
+3. In the _Confirmation_ window, click **Yes, publish**.

-Then, go back to the Categories list and repeat for the "French food" category.
+Then, go back to the Categories list and repeat for the "French Food" category.

-Finally, to publish your favorite restaurant, go to [Collection types > Restaurants](http://localhost:1337/admin/plugins/content-manager/collectionType/application::restaurant.restaurant), click the restaurant entry, and **Publish** it.
+Finally, to publish your favorite restaurant, go to [Collection types > Restaurants](http://localhost:1337/admin/content-manager/collectionType/api::restaurant.restaurant), click the restaurant entry, and **Publish** it.

 ![GIF: Publish content](../assets/quick-start-guide/qsg-handson-publish.gif)